GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-Please adjust the configuration for your IDP (Gluu Servers) and your Load Balancer FQDNs

 ### 4. Install and Configure Redis ( Seperate Ubuntu 18.04 Server)

 !!!
 Warning
     This can **not** be configured on your NGINX server or you'll get routing issues when attempting to cache

-- Redis-server is an memory caching solution created by redis-labs.
+- Redis-server is a memory caching solution created by redis-labs.
 It's ideal for clustering solutions but needs additional encryption

 Now install and configure redis-server on a serperate Ubuntu 18.04 server .**You can setup a Redis cluster model and have them installed on all your nodes.